WE ARE AT EMBEDDED WORLD in Nuremberg, 14-16 March, 2017 - details below!

 Read more about what to expect Contact us to enquire, or for free trials, or customisation services

-All these capabilities can be retro-fitted, to create a new generation for many deployed products and systems.
+- All these capabilities can also be retro-fitted, to create a new generation for many deployed products and systems

-CONTACT US with an indication of your list of requirements and objectives and WE WILL RESPOND to you with an indication of the circuit area reductions and other improvements (clock speeds, etc) you can expect to achieve when employing Synaptic Labs products.
+CONTACT US with an indication of your list of requirements and objectives and OUR ENGINEERS who have more than 20 years experience WILL RESPOND to you with an indication of the circuit area reductions and other improvements (clock speeds, etc) you can expect to achieve when employing Synaptic Labs products.
 Projects targeting the smallest possible chip size may be able to reduce circuit area enough to use a smaller far cheaper chip.
 Projects targeting specific clock speeds and software performance may also be able to select a slower grade device, saving you up to 25% or more on your total chip purchase.
 In any case, Synaptic Labs' COTS soft IP products will also open up new options for your projects, by adding advanced capabilities or enhancements to existing Altera IP.
 This also means options that were previously dismissed as unsuitable can now be re-examined for viability.

 To provide just one example out of many: Our System Accelerator (product CMS-T002/3) makes running software on the smallest Nios II/economy core more viable, for example by increasing software performance by up to: 69x on off-chip flash, 3.4x faster on SDRAM and 2.5x faster on on-chip flash in most Max10 devices and ALSO up to ~60x faster from on-chip flash in the smallest 2k Max10.